Sweety-Mitra/Sudoku_solver/README.md

 # Sudoku_solver
-Mini project on sudoku solver with c++
+Mini project on sudoku validation and sudoku solver with c++